CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 ### Setting Up Tracking Permissions

-To configure App Tracking Transparency (ATT) in your Capacitor app, include the following key in your `Info.plist` file:
+To configure App Tracking Transparency (ATT) in your React Native app, include the following key in your `Info.plist` file:

 ```xml
 <key>NSUserTrackingUsageDescription</key>